R\'enyi entropies for one-dimensional quantum systems with mixed boundary conditions: Introduction

-which gives the \textit{universal} asymptotic behaviour for the ground state entanglement entropy of an interval of length $\ell$ in an infinite system (with $c$ the central charge of the critical system).

-In this article, we consider the R\'enyi entanglement entropy in an open system with \textit{mixed boundary conditions}, when the subregion $A$ is a single interval \emph{touching the boundary} -- we take the boundary condition (BC) at one end of the chain to be different from the BC at the other end (see Figure~\ref{fig:intro1dchain}).
-In the scaling limit, such an open critical system is described by a Boundary Conformal Field Theory (BCFT), with a well understood \cite{cardy_boundary_1989,cardy_bulk_1991,cardy_finite-size_1988,behrend_classification_1998} correspondence between the chiral Virasoro representations and the \textit{conformal boundary conditions} allowed by the theory, and an algebra of boundary operators that interpolate between them.
+In this article, we consider the R\'enyi entanglement entropy in a one-dimensional critical system, with open boundary condition (BC) $\alpha$ at one end of the chain and $\beta$ at the other end, when the subregion $A$ is a single interval \emph{adjacent to one boundary} (see Figure~\ref{fig:intro1dchain}).
+In the scaling limit, such a critical system is described by a Boundary Conformal Field Theory (BCFT), with a well-understood \cite{cardy_boundary_1989,cardy_bulk_1991,cardy_finite-size_1988,behrend_classification_1998} correspondence between the Virasoro representations and the \textit{conformal boundary conditions}, and an algebra of boundary operators that interpolate between them, namely the boundary condition changing operators (BCCOs) $\psi^{(\alpha\beta)}$.